dbaron/inlines-and-floats/README.md

 This case is essentially a workaround for the way Gecko does inline layout.

-LINE_REFLOW_REDO_MORE_FLOATS:  This is the case that reflects one of the observations above, that the width available for a line can decrease if the line takes up more height.
+LineReflowStatus::RedoMoreFloats:  This is the case that reflects one of the observations above, that the width available for a line can decrease if the line takes up more height.
 In Gecko, when that happens, we start layout of the line over again, decreasing its width to the width